-It’s not like you’d need a reason to visit Arya Tea Estate in Darjeeling.
+It’s not like you’d need a reason to visit this ethereal Darjeeling tea estate.
 Considered one of the best tea estates in the region, they have charmed tea lovers around the world and retained an international fascination with an exclusive range of teas.
 In all the shimmering acclaim it receives, there is a story of the estate that often remains untold.
 The story of a monk who discovered serenity on a hill and decided to plant his tea on the hill.
 Charming tea connoisseurs and purists across the world with its heritage and premium varieties of Darjeeling Tea, the Arya Tea Estate is a renowned name in the tea industry.

 The journey to Arya Tea Estate is no less of an off-road challenge.
 A specially trained driver, Chandra Tamang, is the only one the estate trusts to ferry its guests from the city to its fold.
 Along the journey, I found enough evidence to endorse that opinion.
 The roads are in pretty bad shape and although a new road is coming up to promote better connectivity between the villages of the region, work on it is far from over.
 Tamang is a man of very few words and truly trust worthy behind the wheel.
 Not only has his skill earned him his job, he also has the respect of the people through all the villages on the way as he never loses his cool, doesn’t honk and always smiles and gives other vehicles the first pass.